 Working Memory

-Working memory has been a to human cognition studies in the literature.
+Working memory has been a large component to human cognition studies in the literature.
 Baddeley (1986) describes working memory as the temporary storage of stimuli being encoded.
 Working memory plays its biggest role as part of short-term memory (STM).
-STM, defined by Baddeley (1986), is hold a small amount of information for a limited time.
+STM, defined by Baddeley (1986), is being able to hold a small amount of information for a limited time.
 STM works in an interacting system that serves higher level mental processes.
 These higher level mental processes include reasoning, problem-solving, and learning.

 Baddeley and Hitch (1994) first proposed a working memory model in 1974.
 Their model included the concept of a phonological loop, visuospatial sketchpad, and central executive.
 The phonological loop (previously the articulatory loop) has two parts: phonological storage and subvocal rehearsal.
 Phonological storage is when a person holds a sound memory trace until this trace is then rehearsed by the subvocal rehearsal of the model by repeating the trace internally.
 Baddeley and Hitch’s memory model additionally includes a visuospatial sketchpad, which is primarily responsible for visual and spatial encoding.
 Visual encoding would be when a person receives an incoming image or stimuli and their brain is recognizing it so they can respond appropriately.
 Baddeley and Hitch (1994) explain that the visuospatial sketchpad is a type of work space for incoming information.
 The final piece of their model is the central executive.
-The central executive is responsible for when the phonological loop and visuospatial sketchpad are used, and how they interact with one another (Baddeley, 2002).
+The central executive is responsible for controlling when the phonological loop and visuospatial sketchpad are used, and how they interact with one another (Baddeley, 2002).

 Fluid Intelligence

-.
-One is intelligence, specifically fluid intelligence (gF).
-Horn (1968) describes intelligence as behavior that can be observed and measured.
-Horn is describing that, for researchers in the behavioral sciences, intelligence needs to be measured in some aspect for it to be considered observable.
-Jaeggi(2008) classify gF as a human ability that allows participants to adapt their thinking to the problem at hand regardless of acquired knowledge.
+Different constructs of the brain help each other to make working memory effective.
+One construct is fluid intelligence (gF).
+Jaeggi, Buschkuehl, Jonides, and Perrig (2008) classify gF as a human ability that allows participants to adapt their thinking to the problem at hand regardless of acquired knowledge.
 In addition, Gray, Chabris, and Braver (2003) highlight that gF is related to attentional control, or a person’s ability to disregard any interference that could affect performance.
-Gray and colleagues also say that attentional control is necessary for the abstract thinking needed for gF.
+Gray and colleagues (2003) also say that attentional control is necessary for the abstract thinking needed for gF.
 Horn (1968) reports that Cattell presented the idea of gF in 1941 at an APA convention.
 Since then it has grown common in the behavioral sciences as a way to measure intelligence that is always expanding.

 Measuring Working Memory and Fluid Intelligence